19234 Blog 1200×675

 I suggest that my athletes consider this time just another critical piece of their annual training plan, or as the link to their next season.
 Remember, what you do in this transition period will have an impact on the year to come, so you don’t want to go full couch potato.
 There is a fine line between getting the mental and physical rest you need, and taking a big hit to your overall fitness.
 Here are few “lessons learned” from working with athletes in their transition period:

-Continue to be Active and Have Fun
+Continue Being Active and Have Fun

 Review Your Season